Gibtnix/MSIKLM/README.txt

 sudo msiklm <color> <mode>                            | same as above                                                                                | sudo msiklm green,blue,red wave sudo msiklm <color> <brightness> <mode>               | same as above                                                                                | sudo msiklm green,blue,red high wave

-Additionally, there are three extra commands that might be useful if something does not work as expected:
+Additionally, there are three extra commands that might be useful if something does not work:
     msiklm help         -> shows the program's help sudo msiklm test    -> tests if a compatible keyboard is found sudo msiklm list    -> lists all found hid devices, this might be helpful if your keyboard is not detected by MSIKLM